-Connectivity includes an HDMI and a VGA port, but there’s no audio line-out port nor built-in speakers.
+Connectivity includes HDMI and VGA ports, but there’s no audio line-out port nor built-in speakers.

 Price & Similar Monitors

-For the same price, you can buy the Acer SB220Q, which is also a 22″ 1080p IPS monitor – but with AMD FreeSync, up to 75Hz refresh rate, a faster response time, and thinner bezels.
+For the same price, we recommend the Acer SB220Q instead.
+It’s also a 22″ 1080p IPS monitor – but with AMD FreeSync, up to 75Hz refresh rate, a faster response time, and thinner bezels.

 The monitor’s unique design and the quality of specs in relation to the price are the main reason behind its popularity and excellent ratings.
 However, nowadays, there are better alternatives available, and we highly recommend the Acer SB220Q instead.